 Please contact Erin Sullivan at 844-868-4994 or via email at schoolturnaround@abtassoc.com with any questions regarding this research.

-Did your organization’s relationship with the school(s) exist before you established a partnership agreement for the School Turnaround AmeriCorps program?
+Did your organization’s relationship with the school(s) your grant is operating in exist before you established a partnership agreement for the School Turnaround AmeriCorps program?

 ____ Yes, with all schools